-Area of study 1: The people and reform
+Area of Study 1: The people and the law-makers

-Parliament is the supreme law-making body, and courts have a complementary role to parliament in making laws.
-In this area of study students investigate factors that affect the ability of parliament and courts to make law.
-They examine the relationship between parliament and courts in law-making and consider the capacity of both institutions to respond to the need for law reform.
+In this area of study, students examine the ways in which the Australian Constitution acts as a check on parliament in law-making, and factors that affect the ability of parliament and courts to make law.
+They explore the relationship between parliament and courts in law-making and consider the capacity of both institutions to make law..

-Area of study 2: The people and the law makers
+Area of Study 2: The people and reform

-Laws should reflect the needs of society, but they can become outdated.
 In this area of study, students investigate the need for law reform and the means by which individuals and groups can influence change in the law.
 Students draw on examples of individuals, groups and the media influencing law reform, as well as examples from the past four years of inquiries of law reform bodies.
+Students examine the relationship between the Australian people and the Australian Constitution, the reasons for and processes of constitutional reform, the 1967 referendum about First Nations people and the 2023 referendum about an Aboriginal and Torres Strait Islander Voice.